The Versailles Alignment to Oak Island

 In 1655, Nicolas Fouquet, the Superintendent of Finances and one of the most powerful men in France, sent his brother Louis to Rome to buy works of art.
 Louis Fouquet enlisted the help of Poussin, and the two men became closely acquainted.
 On April 17, 1656, Louis Fouquet wrote a now notorious letter to his brother Nicolas describing discussions with Poussin involving what appeared to be a great secret.
 The relevant passage reads: "He and I, we have projected certain things that I may discuss with you entirely in a short time, they will give you, through M. Poussin, advantages that kings would have great trouble taking from him, and after him maybe nobody in the world will ever recover in the centuries to come."

-Mol and Morford believe this letter describes discussions about alignments and sacred geometry pointing to specific locations, both in France and beyond, the same coded knowledge that Poussin was embedding in his paintings.
+Mol and Morford argue this letter describes discussions about alignments and sacred geometry pointing to specific locations, both in France and beyond, the same coded knowledge that Poussin was embedding in his paintings.
 Shortly after Fouquet's arrest by Louis XIV in 1661, the King personally acquired Poussin's The Shepherds of Arcadia and had it displayed at Versailles.
-The painting subsequently disappeared from public view in the mid-1700s.
-Its fate remains unknown.

 A Grand Design

 The Versailles Alignment does not rest on a single coincidence.
 A skeptic might argue that alignments can be found between any set of points on a globe, or that the menorah shape in the gardens is a product of seeing patterns in standard Baroque landscape design.
 These are reasonable objections.
-What makes the Versailles case harder to dismiss is the convergence: the shape is consistent with the Maimonides tradition that Louis XIV demonstrably studied; the axis to Jerusalem follows a defined architectural feature, not an arbitrary line; the Royal Chapel broke the symmetry of the entire estate for no recorded reason and aligns precisely with Nolan's Cross; and the New Orleans cathedral, built after Louis's death, extends the same line across the Atlantic.
+What makes the Versailles case harder to dismiss is the convergence: the shape is consistent with the Maimonides tradition that Louis XIV demonstrably studied; the axis to Jerusalem follows a defined architectural feature, not an arbitrary line; the Temple Mount location is consistent with menorah shape in Versailles; the Royal Chapel broke the symmetry of the entire estate for no recorded reason and aligns precisely with Nolan's Cross.
 Each element in isolation might be coincidence.
 Together, they form a pattern that demands consideration.

 Versailles sits at the center of that pattern: a massive, figurative menorah, with the Temple Mount in Jerusalem on one side, where the real Menorah once illuminated the Holy of Holies, and Oak Island in Nova Scotia on the other, where it may have been buried by those who sought to protect it.
 Whether all of this was the work of one grand architect or the accumulated effort of generations, the pattern is there for those with eyes to see.